China May FDI falls by most in 16 months as economy slows

 Cumulatively, China drew $49 billion of FDI in the first five months of 2014, up 2.8 percent from a year earlier, also the worst showing in a year.

-Slowing momentum in the world's second-largest economy, with growth forecast to slide to a 24-year low this year, may have deterred companies from ploughing more cash into China, economists say.
+Slowing momentum in the world's second-largest economy, with growth forecast to slide to a 24-year low this year, may have deterred companies from plowing more cash into China, economists say.

 Widespread expectations that the yuan will edge lower this year and political tensions affecting trade could also have encouraged firms to delay new investments.